victoriajeniluc/Practice/Java/Java_questions.md

 42. what is '==' really comparing vs. equals()
 43. Covairant return.. look up what that is
 44. Maybe play around with reference arrays vs. primitive arrays
-45. WHY can't we just use instance variables? like whats the purpose of dynamic polymorphism....  where we have to have the supertype reference the subtype
+45. WHY can't we just use instance variables? like whats the purpose of dynamic polymorphism....  where we have to have the supertype reference the subtype ... and why the explict casting?
 46. Importance of abstract classes? methods?
+47. Importance of interfaces?
+What are they?
+How to create one in IntelliJ? and why the explict casting?
+Find out how to pass specific arguments for interfaces than hard coding them!